-Benefit from the services of our handbook specialist
+Benefit from the services of our employee handbook specialist

 Our firm defends employers daily on lawsuits for, you name it, (alleged) discrimination, (purported) retaliation, (supposed) harassment, (asserted) unpaid wages or overtime, and just about every other workplace accusation imaginable from employees.
 More common than not, management’s inappropriate or illegal behavior is not the source of such court battles.
 Rather, suits often generate and grow from company failures: i) to have and follow simple, written policy; and ii) to promptly and fairly document workplace misconduct and its resolution.
 Pile on the clichés and maxims if you wish.
 “An ounce of prevention is worth a pound of cure” isn’t bad.